Jupita-io/java/README.md

 ```

 ### Step 4
-Call the dump API as a message from touchpoint by specifying the message and input_id – represented as '3' below;
+Dump the utterance from the touchpoint by calling the dump API as a message by specifying the message text and the ID of the input, represented in the example below as '3'.
+The parameter `isCall` is required and set to false by default.
+This tells Jupita if the utterance is from an audio call.
+When dumping an utterance from an audio call, set the `isCall` parameter to `true` otherwise set to false;

 ```
-touchpoint.dump("Hello", "3", Jupita.TOUCHPOINT, false, new Jupita.DumpListener() {
+touchpoint.dump("Hi, how are you?", "3", Jupita.TOUCHPOINT, false, new Jupita.DumpListener() {
             @Override

             public void onSuccess(String msg, double utterance) {